Research Administration Certificate - 988

 Visit the Mohawk College Bookstore Textbook Search (opens in new window) for information on textbooks.

 This entire Program of Studies has 6 courses and courses are approximately 5-10 hours of work per week.
-Each term a minimum of two courses are available are available for registration.
+Each term a minimum of two courses are available for registration.
 Courses that are currently not available (N/A) for registration will be offered in the future semesters.
 Click on the Course Schedule tab to review upcoming course offerings.

 |Register||Course number||Course title||Course Hours|